sbcshop/NFC_Breakout_Software/README.md

 ### NFC module USB to TTL Hardware Connection

-  - Here you will need to connect type c to the expansion board.
+  - Here you will need to connect Type C to the expansion board.

 **Note:** BUZ pin -> When a card is detected, the signal goes from a high state to a low state and then back to a high state again.

   - Once the NFC Module and USB-TTL converter are connected, attach the converter to the USB port of the computer or laptop and check your COM Port in the device manager.